Authored by the expert who managed and guided the team behind the Colombia Property Pack

 As Colombia continues to enhance its digital infrastructure, the real estate market is poised to benefit from this tech-driven transformation.
 The integration of virtual tours and digital platforms is not just about convenience; it's about meeting the expectations of a digitally native audience.
 This trend is set to redefine property investment in the country.

-Many Colombians are now leaning towards renting instead of buying homes in major cities.
+Many Colombians are now choosing to rent rather than buy homes in major cities.

-The main reason behind this shift is the rising mortgage interest rates.
-Even though the Central Bank of Colombia cut its benchmark rate to 10.25% in 2024, it's still quite high, making home loans expensive and discouraging purchases.
+This shift is mainly because mortgage interest rates have been rising, making home purchases more expensive.
+Even though the Central Bank of Colombia cut its benchmark rate to 10.25% in 2024, it's still high, and experts predict rates will stay elevated, keeping mortgage costs up.

-In cities like Bogotá and Cali, property prices dropped in 2023 but are expected to rise again in 2025.
-This potential increase, coupled with high interest rates, makes buying a home less affordable, pushing more people towards renting for its flexibility and lack of long-term financial commitment.
+In cities like Bogotá and Cali, property prices dipped in 2023 but are expected to rise again by 2025.
+This potential increase, along with high interest rates, could make owning a home less affordable, pushing more people towards renting, which offers flexibility without the heavy financial load of a mortgage.

-Sources: Rio Times Online, Global Property Guide, Statista, Trading Economics, The Latinvestor
+Sources: The Rio Times, Global Property Guide, Statista, Trading Economics